Farmingdale State College Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At SUNY College of Technology at Farmingdale, approximately 30% of students took out student loans averaging $5,584 a year.
-That adds up to $22,336 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At SUNY College of Technology at Farmingdale, approximately 28% of students took out student loans averaging $5,334 a year.
+That adds up to $21,336 over four years for those students.